discoverygarden/islandora_basic_collection/README.md

 # Collection Solution Pack

 ## Introduction

 Adds all required Fedora objects to allow for the creation of collections and the management of collections and child objects.
-This module is required for islandora to have collection functionality.
+This module is required for Islandora to have collection functionality.

 ## Requirements